ChetanThapliyal/GoVerifyDomain/README.md

-# QRnGO
-# GoQRgen - QR Scanner and Generator App
+# QRnGO - QR Scanner and Generator App

-GoQRgen is an Android app that allows you to easily generate QR codes and scan existing QR codes using the power of Golang.
+QRnGO is an Android app that allows you to easily generate QR codes and scan existing QR codes using the power of Golang.
 With a sleek and user-friendly interface, this app provides a seamless experience for generating QR codes for various purposes and scanning QR codes to access information effortlessly.

 ## Features